joshamore/mytinnies/README.md

 # MyTinnies

-A helpful tool to track ya tinnies.
+A helpful tool to track ya tinnies in the cloud.

 ## Why?

 You're driving home on a Friday after a hard week of work.
 You're about to go past the last bottleo and can't remember if you have any tinnies in the shed fridge.
 What do you do?

-Drive past and risk running out?
-Yeah, nah.
+Drive past and risk running out? _Yeah, nah._

 **You check MyTinnies.**